commands

 Synopsis

-Moves registered server groups around SQL Server Central Management Server (CMS).
-Local Registered Server Groups not currently supported.
+Moves registered server groups to different parent groups within SQL Server Central Management Server (CMS)

 Description